kix/cqrs-es-sf/README.md

 Let's imagine this business scenario: we allow people to sell and buy tickets to sports events, concerts and other types of public activities that usually have an entrance fee.

+### TODOs

+- [ ] There was codegen for phpspec and probably Behat also so that steps are auto-added